globallyunique/agile-requirements-framework/index.md

 >
 >
 ---

+See [Working With Use Cases](./supporting-articles/writing-agile-use-cases.md) for additional guidance on how I write use cases.

 Ideally, you'll have a top-level picture of the use cases.
 Such a picture gives context of how the main use cases fit together.
 The picture need not, probably should not, show alternative flows or a lot of other details.
 It should not be a UML style use case diagram.
 It should be a flow with arrows connecting use cases.